 By King Williams I often get asked if there’s a scenario where gentrification can be good.
 I fully understand why someone would ask this question, but the answer is a resounding no. After a lengthy and ongoing conversation on both my Instagram and Twitter accounts, I was notified about a particular clip making rounds on […]

 Back in October of 2018, my second post for Saporta Report was published.
-In “Let’s build Atlanta as a city, not a suburb” I mentioned a few places I saw around the city and had ...
+In “Let’s build Atlanta as a city, not a suburb” I mentioned a few places I saw around the city and had concerns about.

 The site of a former Houston’s restaurant, across Lenox Road from the mall, is just the type of property that could accommodate a trophy asset the current and near-future economy could support.
 This comes at a time a new report from CBRE suggests some potential commercial developments may not make much economic sense because of skyrocketing construction costs in metro Atlanta.

 Metro Atlanta’s office and warehouse markets ended 2015 in their best shape in more than a decade, according to new reports released Thursday by CBRE, a global real estate firm.

 Cousins Properties, Inc. is selling $224 million in common stock to raise cash mainly to close a $215 million deal on the 30-story Fifth Third Center in Charlotte’s central business district.

 Also Tuesday, Cousins announced it has placed Northpark Town Center under contract for $348 million.
 The development, in the Sandy Springs portion of the Perimeter area, offers a total of 1.5 million square feet in three buildings.

 These acquisitions represent a shift in Cousins’ investment strategy.
 In recent years, Cousins has favored Texas as its growth market and, locally, sold its signature Wildwood development in Cobb County in advance of its move into Buckhead and downtown Atlanta.